Home Our Process About Knowledge Hub

 Incrementality testing borrows directly from the scientific method.
 The question is causal: did my marketing cause this outcome?

 To answer a causal question, you need a counterfactual — a picture of what would have happened without your marketing.
-The cleanest way to establish a counterfactual is a randomized controlled experiment:
+The cleanest way to establish a counterfactual is a randomised controlled experiment:

 1. Split your potential audience into two groups